-- Specific information on this subject can be found in the Transparency Code and the documentation relating to these funds, published on our website. - Occasionally, additional securities may be added to HOMA CAPITAL's exclusion list at the request of a client for specific management mandates. - The management company's exclusion list will be provided upon request.
+- Specific information on this subject can be found in the documentation relating to these funds, published on our website. - Occasionally, additional securities may be added to HOMA CAPITAL's exclusion list at the request of a client for specific management mandates. - The management company's up to date exclusion list is published on the website